When Is the Best Time to Post on Facebook in 2023?

 • The accounts they actively follow and engage with

-As a user provides Facebook with more data, the algorithm—their algorithm, so to speak—refines its outputs over time.
+As a user provides Facebook with more data, the algorithm refines its outputs over time.
 Social media algorithms also prioritize fresh posts that get immediate traction, so it’s important to time your posts as best you can to make that immediate impact.

 Best Times To Post on Facebook